Skip Navigation

 dublin

-Ireland's capital since medieval times, Dublin continues to entice visitors with its blend of Irish hospitality and lively night-life.
-Pubs and beer are seemingly at the centre of life in this city, whose most popular attraction is the Guinness Storehouse and most popular area is Temple Bar, primarily due to its many pubs, although its medieval cobbled streets do add immensely to its appeal.
+Ireland's capital since medieval times, Dublin continues to entice visitors with its blend of Irish hospitality and lively nightlife.
+Pubs and beer are seemingly at the centre of life in this city, whose most popular attraction is the Guinness Storehouse and the most popular area among visitors is Temple Bar, primarily due to its central location and, of course, availability of pubs and clubs, although its medieval cobbled streets do add immensely to its appeal.

-Located in the province of Leinster, Dublin currently holds a population of over 1.1 million inhabitants and is the largest city in Ireland.
-Built upon the River Liffey, it has become one of the fastest growing capital cities in Europe in recent years - both economically and population wise.
+Located in the province of Leinster, Dublin currently holds a population of nearly 1.1 million inhabitants to include the urban areas of Dublin and is by far the largest city in Ireland.
+Built upon the River Liffey, it became one of the fastest growing capital cities in Europe in recent years, both economically and population wise.

-Once a city all too familiar with its inhabitants emigrating to foreign shores, the capital (as well as the rest of the country) has since gone through a major economic boom (The Celtic Tiger) and has evolved from a city of emigration to a thriving city of immigration.
-Now a proud multicultural city, Dublin is home to a large number of foreign nationals - most notably from Poland, United Kingdom, China, Lithuania, Russia and Nigeria.
+Once a city all too familiar with its inhabitants emigrating to foreign shores, the capital (as well as the rest of the country) has since gone through a major economic boom known as the Celtic Tiger.
+And while the economy has been faltering somewhat since this boom period ended just before the turn of the decade, Dublin has nonetheless evolved from a city of emigration to a thriving city of immigration.
+The Irish capital is now home to a large number of foreign nationals - most notably from Poland, United Kingdom, China, Lithuania, Russia and Nigeria.
+Indeed Dublin has grown up a lot from its infantile status into a thriving, modern and multicultural city in Europe.

 old Dublin